Anemonastrum/Asrock-B560M-HACKINTOSH/README.md

 - Configure the Serial Number, ETC to the config
 - Flash the MacOS image to the flashdrive
 - Mount the flashdrive EFI partition
-- Copy the EFI configuration to the flashdrive EFI partition'
+- Copy the EFI configuration to the flashdrive EFI partition
 - Unmount the flashdrive EFI parition
 - Boot the flashdrive and install :)